NeoLegends/sutp/standard/SUTP.md

 When A receives a segment `s` containing payload data from B it must:

-1. Check whether A's current remaining window size allows processing `s` and whether the CRC-32 sum matches
+1. Check whether A's current remaining window size allows processing `s`
     - If it does not, [`Send a segment`](#action-send-segment) containing a NAK to B and return.
+1. Check whether the CRC-32 sum matches
-    - If it does, continue normally
+    - If it does not, discard the segment and continue with step 7
-1. Tag `s` with ACK
+1. Mark `s` as successfully received
+1. Check if `s` has the expected next sequence number
+    - If not, set timer `rTimeout` for the missing segments.
+If `rTimeout` elapses before those segments are successfully received mark them as unsuccessfully sent
 1. Subtract the size of `s` from the current window size
 1. Check if the window size has become close to 0 (by some implementation-specific margin)
     - If it does, immediately [`Send a segment`](#action-send-segment) ACKing `s` and potentially other successfully received segments and report the current window size.
 Return